rmotr-group-projects/pyp-w1-rpg-battle/README.md

 A Battle should have the following outward facing interface:

-- `start()`: Starts the battle!
+- `next_turn()`: processes the next unit's turn
 - `current_attacker()`: returns the unit at the front of the initiative queue
+- `is_hero_turn()`: returns `True` if `current_attacker` is a `Hero`
+- `is_monster_turn()`: returns `True` if `current_attacker` is a `Monster`
 - `execute_command(command, target)`: uses an ability on the target
+- `raise_for_battle_over()`: raises `Victory` if all monsters are defeated, and raises `Defeat` if all heroes are defeated

+The following helper methods are recomended to break the project into smaller, more manageable chunks:

+- `_monster_turn()`: handles a monster's turn
+- `_hero_turn()`: announces (adds to the event log) that it is a hero's turn
+- `_process_initiative()`: handles rearranging the initiative after a unit's turn
+- `_process_dead()`: handles removing dead units from the initiative queue and triggers xp rewards
+- `_reward_xp()`: handles rewarding xp to living members of the party
+- `_check_victory()`: returns `True` if 0 monsters in initiative queue
+- `_check_defeat(): returns `True` if 0 heroes in initiative queue

-Upon running the `start` command the program should check to see if the current attacker is a monster, if it is it will pick a hero target at random and use the monster's next attack in its command queue.
+Upon running the `next_turn` command the program should check to see if the current attacker is a monster, if it is it will pick a hero target at random and use the monster's next attack in its command queue.
 It will then repeat the process until it reaches a hero's turn.
 At this point it returns a multi-line string containing all the events that have happened so far and stating what hero's turn it is.
 (Details on event formatting below.)
 It is then up to the user to select a target and action and then `execute_command`.
 This will run the corresponding command (throwing any appropriate errors, including `InvalidCommand` if the command doesn't exist) and then resume the cycle of moving through the initiative queue until it reaches a Hero again.
 At the end of each unit's turn all dead units should be removed from the initiative queue and xp should be rewarded to all heroes for any monsters killed, triggering level ups if appropriate.
-If at any time all the monsters are wiped out the program should raise a Victory, if all the heroes are killed it should raise a Defeat.
+If at the start of a turn all the monsters are dead the program should raise a Victory, if all the heroes are dead it should raise a Defeat.

 > **Event formatting**
-> Each event should be recorded on a new line in the multi-line string that is returned
+> Each event should be recorded as a new entry in the list that is returned

 > - *`fight` command used: `{monster} attacks {target} for {damage}!`
 > - other attack ability used: `{monster} hits {target} with {ability} for {damage} damage!`